Isan

-The Lao Isan people are aware of their Lao ethnic origin, but Isan has been incorporated as a territory into the modern Thai state through over one hundred years of administrative and bureaucratic reforms, educational policy, and government media.
+The Lao Isan people are aware of their Lao ethnic origin, but Isan has been incorporated as a territory into the modern Thai state through over 100 years of administrative and bureaucratic reforms, educational policy, and government media.
 Despite this, since the election of Thaksin Shinawatra as prime minister in the 2001 Thai general election, the Lao Isan identity has reemerged, and the Lao Isan are now the main ethnolinguistic group involved in the pro-Thaksin "Red Shirt movement" of the United Front for Democracy Against Dictatorship.
 Several Thai prime ministers have come from the region.

 History

 Isan has a number of important Bronze Age sites, with prehistoric art in the form of cliff paintings, artifacts and early evidence of rice cultivation.
 Iron and bronze tools such as those found at Ban Chiang may predate similar tools from Mesopotamia.

 The region later came under the influence of the Dvaravati culture, followed by the Khmer Empire.
 The latter built dozens of prasats (sanctuaries) throughout Isan.
 The most significant are at Phimai Historical Park and Phanom Rung Historical Park.
-Preah Vihear Temple was also considered to be in Isan, until the International Court of Justice in 1962 ruled that it belonged to Cambodia.
+Preah Vihear was also considered to be in Isan, until the International Court of Justice in 1962 ruled that it belonged to Cambodia.

 After the Khmer Empire began to decline in the 13th century, Isan was dominated by the Lao kingdom of Lan Xang, which had been established by Fa Ngum.
-Due to a scarcity of information from the periods known as the Post-Angkor Period, the plateau seems to have been largely depopulated.
-There were few if any lines of demarcation, for prior to the 19th century introduction of modern mapping, the region fell under what 20th century scholars called the "mandala system".
-Accordingly, in 1718 the first Lao mueang in the Chi River valley — and indeed anywhere in the interior of the Khorat Plateau — was founded at Suwannaphum District (in present-day Roi Et Province) by an official in the service of King Nokasad of the Kingdom of Champasak.
+Due to a scarcity of information from the periods known as the post-Angkor period, the plateau seems to have been largely depopulated.
+There were few if any lines of demarcation, because until the 19th-century introduction of modern mapping, the region fell under what 20th-century scholars called the "mandala system".
+Accordingly, in 1718 the first Lao mueang in the Chi River valley—and indeed anywhere in the interior of the Khorat Plateau—was founded at Suwannaphum District (in present-day Roi Et Province) by an official in the service of King Nokasad of the Kingdom of Champasak.